Wondermom » Instant Pot » Beef » Instant Pot Roast With Potatoes and Carrots

 Step 7: Add the carrots and potatoes

-Add to your pot the carrots and potatoes.
+Add the potatoes and carrots around the roast.
 Give a little stir in the broth trying to make sure that they are well coated in the liquid.

 carrots and potatoes added to the roast and broth mixture in the instant pot.